Polyanyanwu/graces-art-pp5/README.md

 ![Flowchart](/docs/graces_art_flowchart.png)

-Please note the slight change in implementation of of the flowchart to allow anonymous user to complete an order instead of requiring login as initially designed.
+Please note the slight change in implementation of the flowchart to allow anonymous user to complete an order instead of requiring login as initially designed.

 ## **Technologies Used**